Updated: March 29, 2023

 Portugal is a country with beautiful coastlines and an idyllic interior.
-The Mediterranean climate contributes to wellbeing.
+The Mediterranean climate contributes to well-being.
 Portugal also offers tax incentives for newcomers, especially retirees.
-That is why more and more people are establishing their primary or second houses in Portugal.
+That is why more and more people are looking to purchase property and establish their primary or second houses in Portugal.
 Investing in Portuguese luxury property is also profitable.

 There are no restrictions on foreign property ownership in Portugal.
 Transaction costs are generally low.
 Through its Golden Visa, Portugal grants a five-year residency permit to non-EU citizens.
 Investing €500,000 in property in pre-designated areas of Portugal allows holders to work or study, and travel to Schengen countries.
 Also, they can apply for permanent residency after five years.

-Portuguese luxury property is still very inexpensive compared with other European countries:
+Portugal luxury homes are still very inexpensive compared with other European countries: